apnadkarni/blt/doc/vector.rst

      can be any integer value so long as *first* is less than *last*.
 The default value for the points is "0.0".

-  Vector names must start with a letter and consist of letters, digits, or underscores.
-You can automatically generate vector names using the "#auto" vector name.
+  *VecName* must start with a letter and consist of letters, digits, or underscores.
+You can automatically generate *vector* names using the "#auto" *vector* name.

-  Both a TCL command and array variable *vecName* are also created.
-The name *vecName* must be unique, so another TCL command or array variable can not already exist in that scope.
-You can access the points of the vector using its variable.
-If you change a value in the array, or unset an array element, the vector is updated to reflect the changes.
+  Both a TCL command and an array variable *vecName* are also created.
+The name *vecName* must be unique, so another TCL command or array variable can not already exist.
+You can access the points of the *vector* using its variable.
+If you change the value of an element in the array or unset an array element, *vecName* is updated to reflect the changes.
   When the variable *vecName* is unset, the vector and its TCL command are also destroyed.

   Switches can be any of the following:

   **-command** *cmdName*
-     Maps a TCL command to the vector.
-The vector can be accessed using *cmdName* and one of the vector instance operations.
+     Maps a TCL command to *vecName*.
+The vector can be accessed using *cmdName* and one of the *vector* instance operations.
 A TCL command by that name cannot already exist.
 If *cmdName* is the empty string, no command mapping will be made.

   **-variable** *varName*
-     Specifies the name of a TCL variable to be mapped to the vector.
+     Specifies the name of a TCL variable to be mapped to *vecName*.
 If the variable already exists, it is first deleted, then recreated.
      If *varName* is the empty string, then no variable will be mapped.
-     You can always map a variable back to the vector using the vector's **variable** operation.
+     You can also map a variable to the vector using the vector's **variable** operation.

   **-watchunset** *boolean*
-    Indicates if the vector should automatically be destroyed if the variable associated with the vector is unset.
+    Indicates if *vecName* should automatically be destroyed if the TCL variable associated with the vector is unset.
 If *boolean* is true, the vector will be destroyed.
 The default is 0.

 **blt::vector destroy** ?\ *vecName* ... ?